platformsh/platformsh-docs/src/configuration/routes/cache.md

 ### `cookies`

 Defines which cookie names to include values for in the cache key.
+Using the defaults, cookies will bypass the cache unless the `cookie` property is set and the cookie name is in the list, or the `Set-Cookie` header is present

 For example: